techidaily/site-win11-tips/source/_posts/overcoming-internet-unreachability-issue.md

 ## 1\.
 Disable Airplane Mode on Windows

- The[Airplane mode in Windows 10 and 11](https://www.makeuseof.com/how-to-turn-airplane-mode-on-or-off-windows-11/) works similarly to your cellular devices.
+ The [Airplane mode in Windows 10 and 11](https://www.makeuseof.com/how-to-turn-airplane-mode-on-or-off-windows-11/) works similarly to your cellular devices.
 When enabled, Airplane mode disables all the connectivity options, including Bluetooth and Wi-Fi.
 To fix it, check and disable Airplane mode to restore your Wi-Fi connectivity.

 To disable Airplane mode on Windows: